Need to talk? Call 1800 882 436.

 What is a medical abortion?

-A medical abortion is very safe and it works in for between 95 and 98 women out of 100.
-If it doesn’t work, you will need a surgical abortion.
+A medical abortion is very safe.
+It is effective in about 99 out of 100 people who have it.
+If it doesn't work, you might need a surgical abortion.

-Before a medical abortion you will need an ultrasound and blood test to confirm you are pregnant and the stage of your pregnancy.
+Before a medical abortion you may have a urine or blood test and an ultrasound to confirm you are pregnant and check the stage of your pregnancy.

 You will also be given information about other options, counselling and support services.

 The procedure for a medical abortion happens in 2 stages.
 First you will be given a pill called mifepristone (RU486) to take straight away.
 Then you go home and have 4 more pills called misoprostol.
 You take these 36 hours to 48 hours after taking the mifepristone.
-It's important you take these pills as instructed by your doctor.
+It's important you take these pills as instructed.

-When you have completed this course of medication, you will start bleeding and cramping.
-Make sure you rest at home and take painkillers if you need to.
-You might also experience:
+Between one and 24 hours after taking the second medicine, you will usually experience bleeding and cramping.
+Make sure you rest at home and take pain-relief medicines, such as paracetamol or ibuprofen, if you need to.

 • vomiting